The Electronic Structure of the Hydrogen Molecule: A Tutorial Exercise in Classical and Quantum Computation: The Hydrogen Molecule in a Minimal Basis

 which reveals the spin-symmetry-broken nature of the UHF wavefunction since it mixes singlet and triplet states.
 Evaluating the energy as an expectation value gives

 where the normalization condition was used to eliminate $U_{ia}$.
 This expression can be minimized as a function of $U_{ii}$ with the result

-Note that because of normalization, it must be true that $U_{ii}^2\leq 1$.
-It turns out that the above function decreases monotonically as a function of $D$ and it approached 0.5 at infinity.
+Note that because of normalization, it must be true that $U_{ii}^2\leq 1$ ($U_{ii}$ is the cosine of the rotation angle).
+It turns out that the above function decreases monotonically as a function of $D$ and it approaches 0.5 at infinity.
 Thus, we need only find out where it takes the value $U_{ii}=1$, which is the case if

-This happens at the Coulson-Fischer point at a distance of $D_{CF} = 2.4653$.
+This happens at the Coulson-Fischer point at a distance of $D_{CF} = 2.4653\, \text{Bohr}$.
 Thus, the optimized UHF energy for the ground state becomes

+It is worth mentioning at this point that choosing $U^\alpha = U^\beta$ and carrying out a similar optimization would not have improved the ground state energy but rather flipped the orbitals and converged to the doubly excited state solution.

 Fig.~\ref{fig:UHF} shows the RHF, UHF and FCI ground-state solutions.
 Unlike the RHF solution, the UHF curve indeed approaches the FCI limit at infinite distance.
 The UHF solution is often a convenient starting point for electron correlation methods since it is a much more flexible reference point than the spin-restricted alternative, which can often only achieve a qualitatively correct starting point by mixing several determinants or CSFs.
-While the spin-symmetry-broken character of UHF can also be problematic,\cite{bartlett1994applications,knowles2000ab,szabo2012modern} the FCI solution in Eq.~\eqref{FCI} is much harder to obtain.
+The fact that it breaks spin symmetry is undesirable because in molecular systems (with finite size and number of electrons), the exact wavefunction does not break the symmetries\cite{gross1996role} of the Hamiltonian only approximation wavefunctions do.
+Conversely, the amount of spin-contamination in the UHF state (in this case the amount of triplet mixing in $\Phi_{\text{UHF}}$) can be regarded as a measure of deviation from the exact state, or, sometimes strong correlation associated with symmetry breaking.
+Nevertheless, while the spin-symmetry-broken character of UHF can also be problematic,\cite{bartlett1994applications,knowles2000ab,szabo2012modern} the FCI solution in Eq.~\eqref{FCI} is much harder to obtain.
 Consequently, many approximate approaches have been developed on classical computers to tackle this problem, and more recently the potential benefit of quantum computers in solving this problem has also been investigated.
 In the next section, we will continue the discussion of the H$_2$ molecule from the perspective of quantum computers.
 In doing so, we will provide an introduction to the topic of quantum algorithms for solving quantum chemistry problems, which is currently an active and growing area of research.